 Creating Workouts with Kettlebell Swings

-Creating a workout using kettlebell swings is simple.
+Creating a workout that includes kettlebell swings is simple.

 Kettlebell swings can be performed in an isolated fashion without any other exercises or can be paired with other movements to create a 2-3 exercise circuit, building up to a complex style workout where 6-8 exercises are performed.

 Grab a kettlebell and swing it for 10 reps.

 After the 10th rep, stand over the kettlebell, don’t move.